rejetto/kvstorage/README.md

 You can limit this rewriting to load-time, if you don't want to risk performance degrading later.
 By delaying put()s you can reduce wasted space, in case same key is rewritten in the meantime.

+To keep the main file small and keep operations fast, we have 2 mechanisms:

+- bucket file

+  the bucket file is a common file that store big values (by default is >10KB), while the key stays in the main file.
+  In the main file, instead of "v" you will find a "bucket" property, with coordinates inside the bucket file.

+- dedicated files

-By default, values bigger than 10KB (configurable) are kept in a separate file, and instead of "v" you will find a "file" property, with the name of the file.
+  By default, values bigger than 100KB (configurable) are kept in a separate file, while the key stays in the main file
-You can use this feature to
-- avoid your main file to grow too big
-- speed up initial loading
+  together with a "file" property with the relative path of the file.
+All these files are kept in a folder.

+This is all transparent to you, just keep using `get` and `put` without worrying.

 # Buffer